cosmic-shovel/typescript-sprockets/README.md

 # TypeScript-Sprockets

 Extends Sprockets to work with TypeScript (this library is a fork of [typescript-rails](typescript-ruby/typeScript-rails)) without Rails.
 This should make it possible to use TypeScript with [middleman-sprockets](https://github.com/middleman/middleman-sprockets) and/or [blade](https://github.com/javan/blade).
+The library has experimental support for compiling TSX files (see TypeScript's support for JSX (note that the compiler flag `--jsx react` is currently not supported currently); please let me know if you using this library's JSX support as it will significantly increase the likelihood of this feature being improved/supported instead of being potentially removed in the future).

 This gem assumes you are installing TypeScript locally with npm (although you can alter the `compiler_command` in the library options).